system76/docs/_articles/desktop-environment.md

 ### MATE

-Mate is an intuitive and attractive desktop using traditional concepts.
+MATE is an intuitive and attractive desktop using traditional concepts.
 MATE is a fork of GNOME 2.

 ![MATE](/images/desktop-environment/MATE.png)